platformsh/platformsh-docs/docs/src/guides/micronaut/micronaut-data.md

 ---
-title: "How to Deploy Quarkus on Platform.sh with Panache"
+title: "How to Deploy Micronaut on Platform.sh with Micronaut Data"
-sidebarTitle: "Panache"
+sidebarTitle: "Micronaut Data"
 weight: -110
 layout: single
 description: |
-    Configure a Quarkus application with Panache.
+    Configure a Micronaut application with Micronaut Data.
 ---

-Hibernate ORM is the de facto JPA implementation and offers you the full breadth of an Object Relational Mapper.
-It makes complex mappings possible, but it does not make simple and common mappings trivial.
-Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.

-To activate Hibernate Panache and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.
+[Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/) is a database access toolkit that uses Ahead of Time (AoT) compilation to pre-compute queries for repository interfaces that are then executed by a thin, lightweight runtime layer.

 {{< note >}}
-This guide only covers the *addition* of a service configuration to an existing Quarkus project already configured to deploy on Platform.sh.
-Please see the [deployment guide](/guides/quarkus/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
+This guide only covers the *addition* of a service configuration to an existing Micronaut project already configured to deploy on Platform.sh.
+Please see the [deployment guide](/guides/micronaut/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
 {{< /note >}}

 ## 1. Add a SQL database service